Reactive-Network/reactive-smart-contract-demos/src/demos/uniswap-v2-stop-order/README.md

     └─ ← ()
 ```

 This log record indicates to the Reactive Network that the contract wants to perform a callback to L1.
-See the technical reference for more details.
+See the technical
+reference for more details.

-Calling the destination chain contract is also easy enough:
+Calling the destination chain contract is quite straightforward:

 ```
 cast send $CALLBACK_CONTRACT_ADDRESS 'stop(address,address,bool,uint256,uint256)' --rpc-url $SEPOLIA_RPC --private-key $SEPOLIA_PRIVATE_KEY $UNISWAP_V2_PAIR_ADDRESS $CLIENT_WALLET $DIRECTION_BOOLEAN $EXCHANGE_RATE_DENOMINATOR $EXCHANGE_RATE_NUMERATOR
 ```

-The environment variables here are the same is in the example above for deploying the reactive contract.
-Note that the destination chain contract is unaware of the contracts deployed to Reactive Network.
-As long as the call passes the caller address check, and there is both an allowance in specified tokens from the `$CLIENT_WALLET`, and sufficient tokens to their name, the callback contract will happily perform any sale below the specified rate.
+Here, the environment variables are the same as in the example above for deploying the reactive contract.
+Note that the
+destination chain contract is unaware of the contracts deployed to the Reactive Network.
+As long as the call passes the
+caller address check and there is both an allowance in specified tokens from the `$CLIENT_WALLET` and sufficient tokens
+to their name, the callback contract will happily perform any sale below the specified rate.